SLT-World/SLBr/README.md

 SLBr uses the fast, light speed [**CEFSharp**](https://github.com/cefsharp/CefSharp) which is a wrapper around the [**Chromium Embedded Framework (CEF)**](https://bitbucket.org/chromiumembedded/cef/src/master/) to render webpages.

+# Important
+Microsoft Visual C++ 2019 is required
+.NET Framework 5.0 and above is required
+No support for Windows XP/2003 and Windows Vista/Server 2008 (non R2)
+Segoe MDL2 Assets is required to be installed in Windows 7 and below

 # Roadmap
 - [ ] Cefsharp features settings
 - [x] File download support